You’ve probably heard of Kegel exercises, you may have even had a go at them yourself, but are they a regular feature in your fitness regime?

 - Slowly tighten your pelvic floor muscles, starting at your anus (as if you’re holding in wind) and then tighten around your vagina

 - Squeeze these areas and lift as high as you can to perform a pelvic floor contraction

 So, you’ve got that basics down, but your pelvic floor isn’t acting as strong as it should be?
 Don’t worry, it’s not the end of the road.
 You can enhance your pelvic floor exercises in a number of ways:

-- Test Yourself with the Kegel8 Vaginal Cones – If you’re starting to get the hang of waving your wand downwards, try stepping it up a notch with the Kegel8 Vaginal Cones.
+- Test Yourself with the Kegel8 Kegel Weights – If you’re starting to get the hang of waving your wand downwards, try stepping it up a notch with the Kegel8 Vaginal Cones.
 This set of 3 weighted cones helps to give your pelvic floor muscles a real challenge.